Skip to main content

 where

-Note this is positive since sine is positive in Quadrant II.
+Note that sinθ is positive, since sine is positive in Quadrant II.

 Exercises 2.4.6 Exercises